-- Use locally sourced produce, such as bread from Long Critchel bakery and cheese, such as Blue Vinny.
+- Use locally sourced produce, such as bread from Long Critchel bakery and Blue Vinny cheese.

 - Water dispensers are available throughout our campuses for staff, students and visitors, and you can see these on the map of our Talbot Campus below.

 BU staff and students support community based food partnerships such as the Slades Farm community project and were a founding member of the Bournemouth & Poole Sustainable Food City network.
 With the support of the university, groups of students and staff have also found creative ways of working within the confines of the University’s city-based sites to create small food growing spaces including herb gardens and fruit tree areas.
-BU's research, such as a 2016 study into the value of fresh food also helps to create a better understanding of nutritional wellbeing.
+BU's research and outputs, such as The Eating and Drinking Well with Dementia Toolkit, also help to create better understanding, support and accessibility to nutritional wellbeing.